NeroliEve/159333_AcadEx/README.md

 Standard search allows users to search and filter by:

-- keyword
+- title or author (key words)
 - course
 - study area
 - price range
 - item condition
+- university
-- listing availability
+- listing type (sale, trade, sale or trade)

 AI-assisted search is intended to support more natural queries, such as searching for materials related to a course, topic, or academic need even when the wording